nranjan2code/sutra-memory/packages/sutra-core/sutra_core/adapters/README.md

 1. **AdaptiveLearner**: Uses adaptive reinforcement based on concept difficulty
 2. **AssociationExtractor**: Leverages pattern-based and co-occurrence extraction
 3. **ParallelAssociationExtractor**: Automatically used for better performance
-4. **ConcurrentStorage**: All concepts and associations stored in lock-free Rust backend (57K writes/sec)
+4. **ConcurrentStorage**: All concepts and associations stored in Rust backend
 5. **ReasoningEngine**: Can immediately query learned knowledge via vector index

 ## Extending with New Adapters